-Never attempt to pull a charge from your T/C Scout until you are absolutely certain that the firearm is decapped (percussion cap removed from the nipple).
+Never attempt to remove a charge from any muzzleloading firearm until you are absolutely certain that the firearm is unprimed.
+(Caplock; percussion cap removed from the nipple, hammer at half-cock.
+Flintlock; Frizzen open and pan wiped clean with hammer at half-cock).
 Do not attempt to pull a charge from any gun until the powder charge has been rendered inert (barrel removed and its breech section submerged in water for at least one-half hour) as explained in the following text dealing with pulling a charge.
-An accidental discharge can cause injury and/or death to the shooter or bystanders and damage to property.
+AN ACCIDENTAL DISCHARGE CAN CAUSE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAM-AGE TO PROPERTY.